Provision of services

 - the use of subsidies for the artificial reduction of prices;

 - the use of information obtained from competitors, with the aim of obtaining a competitive edge;

-- the omission of technical and commercial information relevant to the provision of services of others; and
+- the omission of technical and commercial information pertaining to the provision of services to others; and

-- the establishment of conditions that inefficiently use the infrastructure.
+- the establishment of conditions that use the infrastructure inefficiently.

-For further information on this topic please contact Ricardo Barretto or Oscar Petersen at Barretto Ferreira, Kujawski, Brancher e Gonçalves – Sociedade de Advogados by telephone (+55 11 3066 5999) or by fax (+55 11 282 8735) or by e-mail ([email protected] or [email protected]).
+For further information on this topic please contact Ricardo Barretto or Fabio Kujawski at Barretto Ferreira, Kujawski e Brancher Sociedade de Advogados by telephone (+55 11 3897 0300), fax (+55 11 3897 0330) or email ([email protected] or [email protected]).